iamsaief/30-days-react/src/day-12/README.md

 ### 1. What is the importance of form?

 Form is used to collect data from a user.
-Collection of html elements that allow users to input data on a website, such as text fields, email, password, telephone, checkboxes, radio buttons, etc.
+Its a collection of html elements that allow users to input data on a website, such as text fields, email, password, telephone, checkboxes, radio buttons, etc.
 Form is important because it enables users to interact with the website and provide information, requests, feedback, or orders.
 Form is also important for web accessibility, which means making websites usable by people with disabilities.
 Web accessibility ensures that everyone can access the web content and services without barriers.

-### 2. How many input types do you know? ### 3.
+### 2. How many input types do you know? | 3.
 Mention at least four attributes of an input element

 Here is an example list of some frequently used input types and attributes: